 Research into other brain conditions suggests a link between apathy and a brain chemical called serotonin.
 This study wants to test the link between apathy and serotonin by recruiting people prescribed a specific type of antidepressant, known as Selective Serotonin Reuptake Inhibitors (SSRIs).
 These medications affect the level of serotonin in the brain, so might result in a pattern of decision-making that is like the pattern of people with apathy.

-We are recruiting adults with an SSRI prescription, who would be willing to come to Ninewells Hospital for an interview with the study doctor, and then play a decision-making game on a computer.
+We are recruiting adults aged 40-80 who have been prescribed SSRIs and who would be willing to come to Ninewells Hospital for an interview with the study doctor, and then play a decision-making game on a computer.
 The visit lasts approximately 60-90 minutes.